protocode-community/protocode-projects/README.md

 The repository contains:

-1. Folders and Files of various "Scrimba" projects.
+1. Folders and Files of various "protocode" projects.
 2. standard README - this file you are reading.

 ## Table of Contents